 How to access the VIX Index

-Traders can access the VIX via a number of products, including exchange-listed futures and options, spread betting accounts and CFDs.
+Traders can access the VIX via a number of products, including exchange-listed futures and options, spread betting accounts and Contracts for Difference.
 There are also exchange traded funds (ETFs) available that track the VIX.

 Some investors will use the VIX as a hedge against stock portfolios, while others simply trade it opportunistically as panic levels increase in the market.
 Typically the VIX will increase in price as fear and uncertainty creep into the market.
 For example, during the financial crisis of 2008-09 it hit a high of almost 90 points, while following the UK ‘Brexit’ referendum it rose to almost 26 before falling again to 15 in the space of a week.Advertisement